Norwegian version of this page

 About the project

-What do ordinary citizens think about political violence and does it matter?
-The study of violent political conflict – e.g., civil war, terrorism, violent protest or international wars – has explored the different causes of political violence, with a focus on the rational motivations or emotive responses of elites and populations.
-But, the systematic empirical study of political violence has largely ignored the moral beliefs about political violence among citizens.
-Examples of such moral beliefs are “it is wrong to beat up a political opponent”, or “it is always right to take up arms in defense of one’s country”.
-Researchers often make assumptions about such moral beliefs, for example when assuming that there is a low tolerance for political violence in peaceful societies and vice versa in war torn countries.
+What do ordinary citizens think about political violence, and does it matter what they think?
+The systematic empirical studies of violence have largely ignored the moral perceptions that ordinary citizens have regarding the use of political violence in different situations.
+Examples of such perceptions could be "it is wrong to physically harm a political opponent" or "it is always right to use weapons to defend one's country."
+Researchers often make assumptions about these perceptions, for example, assuming that there is little tolerance for political violence in peaceful societies and the opposite in violent societies.

 Financing